Sejong-VLI/V2T-Action-Graph-JKSUCIS-2023/README.md

 # Action Knowledge for Video Captioning with Graph Neural Networks
+The official repository of our paper "Action Knowledge for Video Captioning with Graph Neural Networks".

+**(2023.03.11)** Our paper has been accepted by Journal of King Saud University - Computer and Information Sciences (JKSU-CIS).

 ## Prepare the Environment
 Install and create conda environment with the provided `environment.yml` file.